gniewomir/betting-rec-task/docs/ADD-typeorm-over-prisma.md

   * On the market for the last 7 years
     * TypedSQL a year or two?

-Overall impression is, that Prisma solves problems for fast prototyping, but for production problems it offers half-baked solutions, that work reliably only with assumption that you are doing simple things in a simple way.
+Overall impression is, that Prisma solves problems for fast prototyping, but for production problems it offers half-baked solutions, that work reliably only with assumption that you are doing simple things in a simple way or are willing to work around limitations.

 What could skew the scales a bit back towards prisma is potential assumption, that separate database will be used by data team.